-During this reporting period,124 critical injuries and 40 deaths of B.C. children and youth who were in care or receiving reviewable services within the previous year were reported to the Office of the Representative for Children and Youth (RCY).
+During this reporting period 101 critical injuries and 28 deaths of B.C. children and youth who were in care or receiving reviewable services within the previous year were reported to the RCY.

-These have all had an initial screening by the Representative and staff to determine whether the injury or death meets the criteria for an RCY Review (defined on Page 8).
-A summary of these initial screenings is on the following pages.
+These have all had an initial screening by the Representative and staff to determine whether the injury or death meets the criteria for an RCY Review (defined on page 6).
+The following pages contain a summary of these initial screenings.